iamdevonbutler/mongorules/README.md

-# mongoproxy (beta) DO NOT USE RIGHT MEOW
+# Mongorules (beta) - DO NOT USE RIGHT MEOW

-A small but fierce wrapper (not a ORM) around the native mongodb driver leveraging ES6 proxy black magic.
+A small but fierce wrapper around the native mongodb driver leveraging ES6 proxy black magic.

 # Intro

-Abiding by the the LOTR philosophy (one API to rule them all), node-mongo-proxy adds a little extra sauce on top of the node-mongodb-native driver.
+Abiding by the the LOTR philosophy (one API to rule them all), node-mongorules adds a little extra sauce on top of the node-mongodb-native driver.

 Using the same syntax that you would w/ the native driver, all collection methods (find, insert...) are wrapped in promises, and thus become yieldable (check out [Koa](https://github.com/koajs/koa) to take advantage of this awesomeness)!
 Cursor methods, resulting from a find operation, return a promise, and can be yielded as well.